ncatlab/nlab-content/pages/3/7/9/9/19973/content.md

 > slide grabbed from [Isidori 16](#Isidori16)

-Broadly, _the flavor problem_ (see the references [below](#ReferencesFlavorProblem)) is the fact that the nature and principles behind the flavor sector of the standard are much less understood than that of the gauge sector (the "color sector").
-More concretely, the flavor problem in models going beyond the standard model is that introducing any New Physics while satisfying observational constraints on flavor physics seems to demand a high level of [[fine-tuning]] in the flavor sector.
+Broadly, _the flavor problem_ (see the references [below](#ReferencesFlavorProblem)) is the fact that the nature and principles behind the flavor sector of the standard are much less understood than those of the gauge sector (the "color sector").
+More concretely, the flavor problem in models going beyond the standard model (such as [[GUT]] models and/or the [[MSSM]]) is that introducing any New Physics while satisfying observational constraints on flavor physics seems to demand a high level of [[fine-tuning]] in the flavor sector.

+All this suggests that the flavor sector is controlled by mechanisms that are not understood or identified yet.

 ### Flavor anomalies

 The flavor sector of the [[standard model of particle physics]] is maybe the least well understood in detail; in any case persistent [[flavor anomalies]] reflect a discrepancy between [[experiment]] ([[LHCb]], [[Belle experiment|Belle]], [[BaBar experiment|BaBar]]) and theoretical computations.

 See at _[[flavour anomalies]]_ for more.